Can I Sell Iron Condor In A Low Volatility Environment?

 Conclusion

-Based on these findings I would say selling Iron condor in low IV environment works, at least with SPX.
+Based on these findings I would say selling Iron condor in a low IV environment works, at least with SPX.
 I am going to set up a real life trading experiment to see if this conclusion lives up to it.

 Tony